 On this page

-- school improvement planning cycle handbook and template
+- preschool improvement planning handbook and templates.

 - literacy and numeracy guidebooks

-- Aboriginal learner achievement leaders’ resource and quality tools
+- aboriginal learner achievement leaders’ resource

 - preschool literacy and numeracy guidebooks.

 - Scope and sequence documents (R to 10 for 7 learning areas)

 - Units of work (English, Maths, Science – years 5 to 9 and HASS – years 5 to 8)

 - school improvement dashboard.

 We’re almost 2 years in now, and thanks to the commitment and hard work of our teams, South Australia has shown encouraging growth.

 But we still have a long way to go.